-While you and your student don’t need to undergo a credit check for federal student loans, you do need to fill out the FAFSA (and, depending on your student’s potential college, the CSS PROFILE).
-The federal government uses the FAFSA to determine all need-based financial aid awards.
+While you and your student don’t need to undergo a credit check for these federal student loans, you do need to fill out the FAFSA.
+The federal government uses the FAFSA to award financial aid.

-PLUS Loans are available to parents of dependent undergraduate students to help pay for college, and they do involve a credit check.
-Those with an adverse credit history are not eligible, with “adverse” defined as “having a current delinquency of 90 or more days on any debt or a five-year lookback for certain derogatory events” such as bankruptcy, default, foreclosure, repossession, tax lien, and/or garnished wages.
+PLUS Loans are available to parents of dependent undergraduate students to help pay for college, but they do involve a credit check.
+They are commonly used to make up the difference between the cost of attendance and other financial aid awarded.
+Those with an adverse credit history are not eligible.
+“Adverse” is defined as “having a current delinquency of 90 or more days on any debt or a five-year lookback for certain derogatory events” such as bankruptcy, default, foreclosure, repossession, tax lien, and/or garnished wages.

-There are exceptions, however, which the Department of Education regards as extenuating circumstances, such as a bankruptcy discharged more than five years prior to the credit check, a completed short sale during a foreclosure process, or an incorrectly filed tax lien, among other situations.
-Alternatively, parents with bad credit may be able to take out a PLUS loan by undertaking PLUS Credit Counseling and working with an endorser who has good credit (e.g., a co-signer who agrees to repay the student loan if you default).
+There are exceptions, however, which the Department of Education regards as extenuating circumstances, such as a bankruptcy discharged more than five years prior to the credit check, a completed short sale during a foreclosure process, or an incorrectly filed tax lien.
+Parents who are approved for an exemption may be able to qualify after PLUS Loan Credit Counseling.
+Parents may also add an endorser, the Department of Education’s word for co-signer, who has better credit.